28 October 2014 - 18:00 - Royal Geographical Society, 1 Kensington Gore, London

 We are pleased to announce the return of Galapagos Day this year after a two year break.
 In partnership with the Royal Geographical Society (RGS) we will be showcasing our exciting new interactive web-based resource Discovering Galapagos in a unique event format.

-We hope to see as many of our members as possible at this event to join us in re-discovering Galapagos and the essential mix of science, education and culture that is essential for its sustainable future.
+We hope to see as many of our supports as possible at this event to join us in re-discovering Galapagos, so book now before it's too late!